 You’re very own magazine!

 This is a temporary COVID-19 offering.
 These mags form part of a package I offer to workplaces but until the end of 2020 I have set them up for fitness clubs and fit pros to use.
-Plus, the $29 personalizing is free free on any mags you buy.
+They are $5 each for unlimited download but the $29 personalizing is free free on any mags you buy.
 Just use the code iamreps at checkout and send me your deets to put on your mags.

 Step 1: Choose your magazines

 Choose from our growing number of magazines, chock full of useful healthy snippets and no advertising.

 For just $5, print out as many copies as you like of a magazine and/or distribute digitally to all your clients, gym and class members.